av-gowtham/dmart-clone/README.md

 <h1>Disclaimer</h1>

-This project is for educational and practice purposes only.
+This project is **for educational and practice purposes only**.
 It does not represent an official DMart website or any commercial intent.
 The information and resources used in this project are intended solely for learning and skill development.

 <h4>The original site for DMart is https://www.dmartindia.com/.</h4>